astrofum/na2020/PLUTO-howto.md

-In this [link](https://github.com/astrofum/na2020/blob/master/PLUTO_4.3_Mashhad2020.tar.gz), you will find the tar ball of the PLUTO v4.3 code to be installed for the students in the school ( if they haven't installed PLUTO already ).
+In this [link](https://github.com/astrofum/na2020/blob/master/PLUTO_4.3_Mashhad2020.tar.gz), you will find the tar ball of the PLUTO v4.3 code to be installed for the students in the school ( if you haven't installed PLUTO already ).

 Also pyPLUTO compatible for python >3.6 is present in Tools/pyPLUTO/pyPLUTO_v3.tar.gz